phpearth/docs/faq/intro/05-php-hosting.md

 around you.
 Same goes to web hosting.

 Free hosting limitations:
-- traffic quota limit
+* traffic quota limit
-- server resources quota limit
+* server resources quota limit
-- php extensions and functionality limitations
+* php extensions and functionality limitations
-- forced injected advertisements
+* forced injected advertisements

-Types of web hosting services and commonly used termins:
+## Types of web hosting services and commonly used termins

-Shared hosting
+### Shared hosting

 Shared web hosting service or virtual hosting service is a service where lot of websites are hosted on the same webserver and server's resources (RAM, disk and processor) are shared among the users.
-Also PHP settings are usually the same for all websites.
+Also PHP settings and installed extensions are usually the same for all websites.
+It might be good option for you if you want to get started quickly and painlessly and leave the maintaining and server upgrading to your preffered hosting service.

-VPS
+### VPS

 VPS or virtual private server is a next step in hosting service.
-It is a bit more pricey but no other users share your package.
+It can be a bit more pricey than shared hosting but no other users share your package.
 VPSes can get dedicated amount of RAM, disk and processor speed so your application if already a step to gain more freedom in settings and customizations.

-Dedicated server
+### Dedicated server

-Dedicated server means an entire server - machine is for you.
+Dedicated server means an entire server - machine is available for you.
 More resources, and more disk quota is available that way.
-Price can be highest that way.
+Price can be highest that way but flexibility and customization are at its best.
+Choose this option if you're advanced user with some system administration knowledge.

+### Collocation

+Collocated hosting means that you bring your own hardware to the data center service provider and they plug it onto their high speed and availability network.

-Cloud hosting
+### Cloud hosting

 This is latest trend in web hosting services.